-The answer to this question is "yes" with some limitations.
+The answer to this question is "yes".
 Existing annotation tools for keeping scientific documents on their site are lack of communication with each other.
 The interoperability among annotation tools can be leveraged by Web Service technology.
-Our Event-based Infrastructure has interfaces that provide heteregenous clients to access its services via SOAP calls over HTTP.
-Our system relies on the API of currently federated annotation tools to use them, and if their API is changed in the future, then also their implementations are need to be changed in the system.
-Furthermore, proposed system provides services to communicate with the integrated annotation tools.
-If any of the integrated tools is down, then our system would not be able upload or download metadata from/to them until they are up and running.
-It is explained in CHAPTER 3.
+Our Event-based Infrastructure has interfaces that provide heteregenous clients to access its services via SOAP calls over HTTP as explained in CHAPTER 3.